hugopprd/Project_corona_locator/README.md

 - Team: Baguette (Hugo Poupard & Jochem 't Hart)
 - Date: 15-01-2021

-# RUN THIS PROJECT BY RUNNING:
+# RUN THIS PROJECT BY RUNNING THE FOLLOWING CODE IN A NEW TERMINAL OPENED IN THE PROJECT FOLDER:
 ` chmod +x ./main.sh`

 ` ./main.sh`